YogoGit/ESP-1ch-Gateway-v5.0/README.md

 Also the webserver allows the user to change certain settings at run-time such as the debug level or switch on and off the CAD function.
-It can be accessed with the following URL: http://<YourGatewayIP>:80 where <YourGatewayIP> is the IP given by the router to the ESP8266 at startup.
+It can be accessed with the following URL: http://<YourGatewayIP>:80 where <YourGatewayIP> is the IP given by the router to the ESP at startup.
 It is probably something like 192.168.1.XX The webserver shows various configuration settings as well as providing functions to set parameters.

 The following parameters can be set using the webServer.